-In the College of Medicine and Dentistry, we use a variety of technology-enhanced learning approaches to increase student engagement and enhance performance.
+In the College of Medicine and Dentistry we use a variety of technology-enhanced learning approaches to increase student engagement and enhance performance, including:

-- provision of quiz-embedded online lecture videos which student can access anywhere, anytime, and provide instant feedback to teaching staff about student performance;
+- Provision of quiz-embedded online lecture videos available to students anywhere and anytime, and which provide instant feedback to teaching staff about student performance

-- effective use of Blackboard Learning Management System, for example use of online assessment tools, quizzes, rubrics, collaborative tools; and
+- Effective use of Blackboard Learning Management System, e.g. use of online assessment tools, quizzes, rubrics, collaborative tools